 Neuschwanstein Castle Facts

 The Neuschwanstein is a castle of paradox.
-It was a very controversial building at its time, and there are many interesting facts to find out about it.
+It was a very controversial building and there are many interesting facts you didn’t know about it.

 Listed below are some of the most exciting facts about Neuschwanstein Castle: